Office: TC 227

 Robert Toft arrived at Western in 1989 and over the years has pursued a variety of interests.
 He has been involved in the performance practices of singing for most of his career and has given master classes and lectures on historical principles of interpretation in Australia, Britain, Canada, Ireland, Switzerland, and the United States.
 He first became interested in coaching as an accompanist (lute), when he realized that he could help vocalists animate songs in exciting ways by rooting their performances in period treatises.
 In the early 1980s, very few researchers studied historical approaches to singing, and so he embarked on a long and rewarding journey to base his vocal coaching on older principles of interpretation.

-Along the way, he wrote a doctoral dissertation and published four books on the history of singing:
+Along the way, he wrote a doctoral dissertation and published five books on the history of singing:

 Aural Images of Lost Traditions: Sharps and Flats in the Sixteenth Century (1992)